zukiapp/documentation/README.md

 SCREENSHOT

 When you login the tab in the middle is the first one you see.
 That feed shows the activity of those issues you are following (watching).

 Using that tab you can easily know what happened with those issues you really take care about.

 If you are not longer interested, you can unfollow issues just swiping to the right.

-if you want to reply a comment, you can easily take action by swiping to the left.
-The option modal pops out.
+if you want to reply a comment, you can easily take action by swiping to the left and the option modal pops out.

 Issues assigned to me (tab on the left)
 ---------------------------------------